 You always need to carry the subscription card.

-First, make sure the Bike Post has a green light.
+First, make sure the dock has a green light.
 Then, identify yourself by placing the card next to the card reader.
 If you see it doesn’t work or doesn’t recognize it, you can always try with another bike or check that you have enough credit.

-If the Bike Post has a blue, it means that this bike has been booked by another user.
+If the dock has a blue light, it means that this bike has been booked by another user.
 If there is no light, the bike is not charged and you cannot use it.

 Once you unblock your bike, it’s time to start pedaling!

 Once you are at the station and you are done with your bike, go to an empty dock and make sure it has a red light.
 Place it correctly, you’ll see a light flashing and you’ll hear a ‘bip’ confirming that the bike has been returned.